AdobeDocs/genstudio.en/help/overview.md

       </a>
    </div>
    <p>
-      <em>Learn the basics of downloading brand approved assets and their renditions from Content module of Adobe GenStudio.</em>
+      <em>Learn the basics of downloading brand-approved assets and their renditions from Content module of Adobe GenStudio.</em>
    </p>
 </td>
 <td>